 Too bad people are lazy and not trustworthy.
 Right?

 I’ll be honest: I hate the commute to work more than anything.
-I will pay hundreds of dollars more a month just to live closer to my office – anything to make the commute less dire.
+I’m willing to pay hundreds of dollars more a month just to live closer to where I work – anything to make the commute less dire.
 I’m also lazy.
 Super lazy.
 I hate waking up early.
-Combine my hate for rising early with my hate for the commute and that makes me a much less effective person.
+Combine my hate for rising early with my hate for the commute and the resulting dismay makes me a much less effective person.
 But beyond my own selfish desire to manage my pain, there are massive country-wide macro benefits that could be achieved if working remotely was the norm.
 The energy savings for starters would ease a lot of the pressure on dense metropolitan areas that are sucking every bit of energy they can out of nuclear power plants.
 How about all the pollution that cars spew into the air during rush hour?
 Perhaps fewer accidents and better overall health could come from a less stressed and less rushed society?